 Teaching & Learning

 Our school has a dedicated staff team who have vast experience supporting pupils with Autism, Asperger’s, social, communication learning difficulties and moderate learning difficulties.
 We have a high staff to pupil ratio across the school with the flexibility to teach in small classes, small groups and the expertise to provide bespoke interventions.
-We have three teaching and learning teams with a wide range of teaching expertise which spans across the:
+We have teaching and learning teams with a wide range of teaching expertise which spans across:

 - Primary Class

 All our staff are passionate and committed to providing bespoke education and care.